justinticktock/overwrite-author-name/readme.txt

 == Description ==

 Are you currently giving multiple users the same login details?
 If 'yes' then 'Overwrite Author Name' is for you.

-Overwrite Author Name is a plugin to ensure on save of a post the author name will be replaced.
+'Overwrite Author Name' is a plugin to ensure on save of a post the author name will be replaced.
 This allows the site to have a consistent/clean authorship and protects individual users from leaving their user-name as author.
 This is important as users can then login with their own user-name/password using capabilities allocated, however, published content will have a corporate author name.

 [Plugin site](http://justinandco.com/plugins/overwrite-author-name/).
 [GitHub page](https://github.com/justinticktock/overwrite-author-name).